TradingLabXYZ/Contracts/README.md

 ```

 IMPORTANT:
-remember to copy to the backend both the json contract and the abigen
+remember to copy:

+JSON --> to backend
+JSON --> to frontend
+ABIGEN --> to backend
+events --> to backend